 If you need to exchange currency, you can visit ATMs located in banks, supermarkets, and various streets in the cities of the Azores.
 You may have to pay an exchange fee, so it’s advisable to check with your bank before withdrawing money.

-It’s also important to note that American Express and Discover cards, unlike Visa and Mastercard, may not be accepted in some places on the islands.
-Additionally, it is recommended to always carry cash (€), as some stores and restaurants may not accept card payments.
+Some places on the islands may refuse American Express and Discover cards, unlike Visa and Mastercard, so always check before paying.
+Additionally, always carry cash (€), since some stores and restaurants refuse card payments.

 FAQs